Asbestosis

 How is asbestosis treated?

-• Oxygen therapy: Receiving extra oxygen through a mask or tube in your nostrils help you breathe more comfortably.
+• Oxygen therapy: Receiving extra oxygen through a mask or tube in your nostrils helps you breathe more comfortably.

-• Pulmonary rehabilitation: Exercises and behavioral changes can improve your daily functioning.
+• Pulmonary rehabilitation: Exercises and behavioral changes can improve your quality of life.

 • Lung transplant surgery: In rare cases, a new, healthy lung from a lung transplant can relieve symptoms and prolong life.